 From a statistical point of view, one form of learning is "density estimation" from histogram measurements.
 In high dimensions this is hard, but is easier if we have a low-dimensional parametric model for the density--i.e. the density is modeled in terms of a few parameters.
-So for example, the 1D Gaussian could be approximated by a huge list of numbers--one for each bin, each number is an estimate of the probability of the value of the random variable falling in that bin.
-But because it is Gaussian, we can be more efficient by representing the density in terms of just two numbers (mean and variance), and a formula.
+So for example, the 1D Gaussian could be approximated by a huge list of numbers ("statistics")--one for each bin, each number is an estimate of the probability of the value of the random variable falling in that bin.
+But because it is Gaussian, we can be more efficient by representing the density in terms of just two numbers (also "statistics", but just the mean and variance), and a formula.